 Virtually unchanged for more than 50 years, the Jesuit uniform consists of khaki pants and shirt with a Jesuit patch on the left sleeve.
 Students are also required to wear black shoes and black socks, a khaki web belt, and a name tag.
-Further dress code details are listed in the Bulletin and through the Book Day mailing.
+Further dress code details are listed in the Bulletin and through the Registration Day mailing.

 Blue and White

 Blue Jays, Jayson

 Our students live in more than 50 zip codes from Abita Springs to Westwego.
 They come from a wide range of economic, religious, and ethnic backgrounds.
 This diversity is part of what gives Jesuit its strength and prepares its students to live in the world around them.

 Enrollment for the 2020 – 2021 school year is 1,293 students.